picasso250/GeminiAPI-PHP-Class/README.md

     echo "Vision Result: $result\n";
     ```

 5. Use the `chat` method to engage in a conversation.
-The `history` property stores the conversation history:
+The `history` property stores the conversation history, and `decodedResponse` contains the raw API response.
+Start the conversation with a user message, and you can continue by passing the updated history to the `chat` method:

     ```php
+    // Initial user message to start the conversation
     $conversation = array(
         array(
             'role' => 'user',